fooeyround/ocord/README.md

 # Ocord

-This is nothing special, just a wrapper for discord to run iton wayland without Xwayland, this requires having ozone for electron and discord installed (and being able to use it with `discord` in a command line)
+## This is inothing special, just a wrapper for discord to run iton wayland without Xwayland

+Ocord is only made to make it easier to launcher discord with `wofi`

+### Requirements
+- `discord` (Installed and in path, ocord wraps this command)